Graduate Certificate in Accounting

 The Graduate Certificate of Accounting provides students with an introduction to accounting and finance.

-This is a pathway award.
-Students who complete the Graduate Certificate are awarded four units of advanced standing towards the Graduate Diploma of Accounting, an industry accredited accounting degree.
+This is a pathway award and students who complete the Graduate Certificate are awarded four units of advanced standing towards the Master of Professional Accounting, which is an industry accredited accounting degree.

 The Graduate Certificate in Accounting is also available via an online delivery mode, offering up to six intakes a year.

-The accounting and finance profession including business accounting, auditing and financial services industry.
+The accounting and finance profession including business accounting.